 - Check iOS updates: Apple occasionally changes VPN security requirements. ensure your iPhone or iPad has the latest iOS update installed.

-Section 4: Router and home network considerations My vpn keeps connecting automatically heres how to take back control
+Section 4: Router and home network considerations Norton secure vpn not connecting heres how to fix it fast 2026

 Router and network-level troubleshooting